FranMBeron/FranMBeron/README.md

 **Software Engineer / Programmer**
 I love rebuilding systems and web applications from scratch.

-Currently exploring *Advanced Programming* with [CodeCrafters](https://codecrafters.io).
+I am currently starting to save Computer Science Notes that I write when I learn a new subject (you can check the CS-Fran-Notes repo, which is pinned).

-Also, starting to save Computer Science Notes that I write when I learn a new subject (You can check it in CS-Fran-Notes repo pinned)
+Also exploring *Advanced Programming* with [CodeCrafters](https://codecrafters.io).

 ---